brannondorsey/twilio-cleverbot/README.md

 ## Upkeep

-To keep your server running you need to start the server in the background.
-To start Twilio-cleverbot in the background run:
+To keep your server running you need to start the process in the background.
+To do this start Twilio-cleverbot like this:

 	nohup node twilio-cleverbot &

-__Note__: You may need a [screen]() so that you can log off without exiting the server process.
+__Note__: You may need a [screen](http://www.howtoforge.com/linux_screen) so that you can log off without exiting the server process.

 Unfortunately, if the server crashes for some reason you won't be able to text Cleverbot.
-To automatically restart twilio-cleverbot when it quits unexpectedly use [Forever](https://blog.nodejitsu.com/keep-a-nodejs-server-up-with-forever/):
+To automatically restart Twilio-cleverbot when it quits unexpectedly use [Forever](https://blog.nodejitsu.com/keep-a-nodejs-server-up-with-forever/):

 	npm install forever -g
 	forever start twilio-cleverbot

-You can check if your server is running by pointing your browser to:
+You can check if your server is up and running by pointing your browser to:

 	http://yourdomain:yourport

-If it is you should get the following response:
+If it is running correctly you should get the following response:
-<p style="font-family: 'Times New Roman', Times, serif; font-size: 18px">Twilio-cleverbot is running!
-Text +15692878254 to chat with <a href="http://cleverbot.com"">Cleverbot</a>.</p>
+<p style="font-family: 'Times New Roman', Times, serif; font-size: 18px">"Twilio-cleverbot is running!
+Text +15692878254 to chat with <a href="http://cleverbot.com"">Cleverbot</a>."</p>